how it works

 Haumiller's Approach to Continuous Motion

-Haumiller does not recommend continuous motion just because it is fast.
+Haumiller does not recommend continuous motion simply because it offers higher speeds.

 Related Technologies